Enter the

 Seasons/Availability

-Dried Japanese chile peppers are typically available year-round.
+Dried Japanese chile peppers are available year-round.

 Current Facts